Associate Research Scientist

 f: 508 457 4727

-My research includes collecting and predicting functions encoded by microbial genomes.
-We make use of sequence similarity, protein domain content, protein family membership, and genome context to infer gene product functions.
-Our annotation efforts emphasize the use of similarity to experimentally based functions.
+My research includes curating and predicting functions encoded by microbial genomes.
+Functions are predicted from sequence similarity, protein domain content, protein family membership, and genome context.
 We also make use of omics based data for our predictions (i.e. gene and protein expression data, mutant analysis, promoter predictions).
-The annotations are captured in Pathway Genome Databases of the BioCyc type.
-These databases are further used as a framework for analyzing functional compositions and for genome comparisons.
-We have worked on the annotation of the model organism Shewanella oneidensis MR-1, a microbe with unique respiratory capabilities and of importance in biogeochemical cycles.
-We have also been involved in the annotation of 20 additional members of the Shewanella genus.
-More recently our annotation work includes the annotation of Synechococcus genomes and genome sequences from environmental isolates
+We use Pathway Genome Databases of the BioCyc type to capture our annotations and predictions.
+These databases are further used as frameworks to analyze the functional compositions of organisms, to interpret omics-type datasets, and to do cross genome comparisons.
+My group has worked on the annotation of Shewanella oneidensis MR-1 and members of the Shewanella genus, microbes with unique respiratory capabilities that are important to biogeochemical cycles.
+We are also curating cyanobacterial genomes of the genus Synechococcus.

 We are using our annotation efforts and genome analyses to better understand how organisms interact with one another and with their environment.
-In collaboration with microbiologist at the Biological Division of the Pacific Northwest National Lab we are studying interactions between heterotrophs and autotrophs in co-cultures and in selected environments.
+In collaboration with microbiologists at the Biological Division of the Pacific Northwest National Lab we are studying interactions between photoautotrophs and heterotrophs grown in co-cultures or found in natural environments.
+Using transcriptome and metabolome data we are predicting metabolic pathways that are active under axenic growth or co-culturing of Synechococcus sp.
+PCC7002 (photoautotroph) and Shewanella putrefaciens W3-18-1 (heterotroph).